DataDog/documentation/content/en/database_monitoring/setup_sql_server/azure.md

 ## Install the Agent

-Since Azure does not grant direct host access, the Datadog Agent must be installed on a separate host where it is able to talk to the SQL Server host.
+**Because Azure does not grant direct host access, the Datadog Agent must be installed on a separate host where it is able to talk to the SQL Server host**.
 There are several options for installing and running the Agent.

 {{< tabs >}}
 {{% tab "Windows Host" %}}